4forces/CI-MS4-project4/README.md

 ### Testing for Admin (Superuser)

-Only test steps unique to Superuser are listed here.
+Most of the test steps listed here are unique to Superuser.
 The above tests for Shopper (User) should pass for the Superuser as well.

 For Step 4 "Add Product", the following suggested values can be inputted/selected: